-In the end, however, sustainable business practice should be driven and owned by the private sector, with each company deciding if and how it will work with CSR.
+In the end, however, sustainable business practice should be driven and owned by the private sector, with each company deciding if and how it will work with sustainability.

-Striving to lead by example, the Government has a unit within the Ministry for Foreign Affairs focusing on issues related to sustainable trade and business, and has also appointed a CSR Ambassador (see box).
+Striving to lead by example, the Government has a unit within the Ministry for Foreign Affairs focusing on issues related to sustainable trade and business, and also has an Ambassador for Sustainable Business (see box).

 Strict environmental legislation combined with high levels of environmental awareness and knowledge have led Swedish companies to be environmentally innovative and efficient in their operations.
 Low-impact production techniques, in particular within industrial production, are now often exported to other countries.